-Step Requirement Responsible Party Latest date for delivery 1 Establish a timetable for the coming ISE Year: book meeting dates for all key industry meetings for the year, and communicate those to the industry.
-Code Administrator in conjunction with CDSP 31- 15 April May 2 Where applicable, Ppresent an overview of the approach to developing the ISS for the coming year at an Introductory Meeting with the Independent Shrinkage Sub- Committee, including (but not limited to): Overview of high-level approach to the assignment for coming year; ISE Late June/early JulyMay Overview of proposed changes to methodology since the previous year; Summary of Industry issues and key changes (e.g. UNC Mods) since previous year and impact on methodology Update on the log of items carried over from the previous year

-Joint Office of Gas Trai isporters Proposed data sources for all causes of Shrinkage to be included in the methodology Industry parties may provide feedback on the approach and the data sources, for consideration by the ISE.
-3 Provide the industry with monthly updates on progress with the development of the ISS, including availability of data, new topics identified and any key issues which may impact on the Methodology ISE Monthly from July to MarchMay to Feb Step Requirement Responsible Party Latest date for delivery
+Step Requirement Responsible Party Latest date for delivery 1 Establish a timetable for the coming ISE Year: book meeting dates for all key industry meetings for the year and communicate those to the industry.
+Code Administrator in conjunction with CDSP 15 April 2 Where applicable, present an overview of the approach to developing the ISS for the coming year at an Introductory Meeting with the Independent Shrinkage Sub-Committee, including (but not limited to): ISE Early May Overview of high-level approach to the assignment for coming year; Overview of proposed changes to methodology since the previous year (if not first year); Summary of Industry issues and key changes (e.g. UNC Mods) since previous year and impact on methodology (if not first year) • Update on the log of items carried over from the previous year (if not first year) Proposed data sources for all causes of Shrinkage to be included in the methodology Industry parties may provide feedback on the approach and the data sources, for consideration by the ISE.
+3 Retrieve data to populate the ISS.
+ISE Monthly from May to Feb Develop ISS, ISM, ISMM.
+Provide the industry with monthly updates on progress with the development of the ISS, including availability of data, new topics identified and any key issues which may impact on the Methodology

-Present an update on the development of the ISS for the coming year at an Early Engagement Meeting with the Independent Shrinkage Sub-Committee, including (but not limited to): I attest view of data sources for all topics and availability of data update on development of the ISS for the coming year, including any new items to be added to the Methodology for the coming year.
-Industry parties may provide feedback on the proposed data sources and outline of the

-5 Provide a proposed ISS to the CDSP for presentation and publication.
-The proposed ISS and presentation must detail: a) How the ISE has adhered to the Generic Terms of Reference b) The methodology to be used by the ISE, and why such a process is considered to be the most appropriate approach; c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and e) Any specific matters the ISE wishes to draw to the industry's attention ISE 1st January December 6 At a meeting of the Independent Shrinkage Sub-Committee, present and discuss the proposed ISS to be held as soon as possible after the proposed ISS document has been published.
-ISE 7 JanEarly December
+4 Present an update on the development of the ISS for the coming year at an Early Engagement Meeting with the Independent Shrinkage Sub-Committee, including (but not limited to): latest view of data sources for all topics and availability of data update on development of the ISS for the coming year, including any new items to be added to the Methodology for the coming year.
+Industry parties may provide feedback on the proposed data sources and outline of the approach.
+ISE September 5 Provide a proposed ISS for publication.
+The proposed ISS and presentation must detail: a) How the ISE has adhered to the Generic Terms of Reference b) The methodology to be used by the ISE, and why such a process is the most appropriate approach; c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and e) Any specific matters the ISE wishes to draw to the industry's attention ISE 1st November 6 At a meeting of the Independent Shrinkage Sub- Committee, present and discuss the proposed ISS to be held as soon as possible after the proposed ISS document has been published.
+ISE Mid-November

-Step Requirement Responsible Party Latest date for delivery ------ -- ------------- ------------------- --------------------------
+Step Requirement Responsible Party Latest date for delivery ------ ------------- ------------------- --------------------------